Diagonals Are Congruent In What Shapes: Complete Guide

 • Remember the leg‑equality shortcut for trapezoids.
 If you can feel the two non‑parallel sides are the same length (or you can measure them), you’ve got an isosceles trapezoid and can trust the diagonals.

-• put to work symmetry.
+• take advantage of symmetry.
 In a rectangle, the line where the diagonals intersect is the shape’s center.
 If you need the center point for layout work, just draw the diagonals—no extra calculations needed.

 • Check for right angles with a carpenter’s square.
 If you have a right angle, you automatically have a rectangle (or square) and thus congruent diagonals.